achw1/ERT-Embankment-modelling/README.md

   - protocol.dat - protocol file describing each 4 electrode measurement in terms of electrode number.
   - survey-parameters.csv - key details for each measurement.
   - effective_depth.py - function to calculate effective depth from a 4 point measurement assuming homogenous ground
+  - Figures with different E.ipynb Jupyter notebook visulising the outputs of the ERT forward models.
+It reads in the file from the folder that is created called '3_combined_results'

 ## Folder structure: